FredericGariepy/LighthouseLabs/PKM/W2/D2/Security Categorization Case Study.md

 > However, the type of data and its relative value contained in the SQL Database is unknown.
 > The company *may* be developing its HVA in relation to medical, financial or personal data.

 ### Task 1:

-Classify CyberOpps’ each information asset as one of the following:
+Classify CyberOpps’ each **information asset** as one of the following:

 (P) privacy - (M) medical - (IP) proprietary - (F) financial - (SM) security management - (S) systems

-&nbsp; System : server (vulnerable), developer computers, network
-- IP : programs, program structures, development environment
+- IP : programs, program structures, development environment (potentially proprietary)
-Privacy: potential SQL Database of private employee and client information Financial : potential Database of private employee and client information medical : potential SQL Database of private employee and client information
+- Privacy: potential SQL Database of private employee and client information
+- Financial : potential Database of private employee and client information
+- medical : potential SQL Database of private employee and client information
+- System : server (vulnerable), developer computers, network
+- Security management : logs, network monitoring tools, firewalls

 Task 2 Rank CyberOpps' information assets' importance as follows (from most important to least important, as listed below):